fieldtrip/website/faq/how_can_i_keep_track_of_the_changes_to_the_code.md

 ---
 title: How can I keep track of changes to the code?
+category: faq
-tags: [faq, download, development, cvs, svn, git]
+tags: [download, development, cvs, svn, git]
 ---

 # How can I keep track of changes to the code?